MIMO Channel Estimation using Score-Based Generative Models: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO) represents a key technology in fifth generation (5G) and envisioned sixth generation (6G) communication systems \cite{viswanathan2020communications,heng2021six}, promising to increase communication reliability by orders of magnitude, without increasing bandwidth requirements.
+\IEEEPARstart{M}{assive} MIMO represents a key technology in fifth generation (5G) and envisioned sixth generation (6G) communication systems \cite{viswanathan2020communications,heng2021six}, promising to increase communication reliability by orders of magnitude without increasing bandwidth requirements.
 With the deployment of millimeter wave (mmWave) band communications, recovering accurate, high-dimensional channel state information (CSI) using reduced pilot overhead has become a major open research problem \cite{he2018deep,balevi2020high,hong2021role}.
-For example, reflective intelligent surfaces -- equipped with up to hundreds of antennas -- are an active area of research for high-dimensional wireless systems \cite{shlezinger2021dynamic,zheng2022survey}, where channel estimation has been recently investigated using either optimization approaches \cite{jensen2020optimal} or data-driven methods \cite{zheng2019intelligent,liang2021reconfigurable}.
-Estimating accurate CSI using data-driven methods is envisioned as an important area of research for future communication systems that integrate artificial intelligence in physical layer processing \cite{letaief2019roadmap,viswanathan2020communications}, including being taken into consideration for standardization \cite{han2020artificial}.
+For example, reflective intelligent surfaces -- equipped with up to hundreds of antennas -- are an active area of research for high-dimensional wireless systems \cite{shlezinger2021dynamic,zheng2022survey}, and channel estimation has been recently investigated using optimization approaches \cite{jensen2020optimal}, and data-driven methods \cite{zheng2019intelligent,liang2021reconfigurable}.
+Estimating accurate CSI with data-driven methods is an important area of research for future communication systems that integrate artificial intelligence in physical layer processing \cite{letaief2019roadmap,viswanathan2020communications}, including being taken into consideration for standardization \cite{han2020artificial}.

 An important challenge for estimation algorithms is their robustness to test-time distributional shifts \cite{koh2021wilds} that naturally occur when the test environment no longer matches the algorithm design conditions.
 This is present in wireless communication systems, especially at the user side, where the propagation conditions may change from indoor to outdoor \cite{palacios2017tracking}, whenever the user is moving.
-An important open question is whether deep learning-aided channel estimation can retain its performance, both from theoretical, and practical perspectives \cite{hu2020deep}.
+An important question is whether deep learning-aided channel estimation can retain its performance, both from theoretical, and practical perspectives \cite{hu2020deep}.
 To this end, the main motivation of this work is to develop robust, data-driven, deep learning based MIMO channel estimation algorithms for high-dimensional communication scenarios.